Bankrupt U.S. city to dispute debt with California pension fund

-LOS ANGELES (Reuters) - Bankrupt San Bernardino, California, enters mediation with its creditors on Monday and will immediately dispute the amount the California Public Employees’ Retirement System (Calpers) says the city owes in pension arrears, according to people with knowledge of the city’s preparations for the talks.
+LOS ANGELES, Nov 25 (Reuters) - Bankrupt San Bernardino, California, enters mediation with its creditors on Monday and will immediately dispute the amount the California Public Employees’ Retirement System (Calpers) says the city owes in pension arrears, according to people with knowledge of the city’s preparations for the talks.

 In what could presage a groundbreaking showdown with America’s largest public pension fund, San Bernardino officials will challenge Calpers’ calculations and also seek a longer repayment term on the debt.